Tested_Hardware_Wallets.webp

 • QR workflows are slower than USB or Bluetooth wallets

 • It needs a keyboard.
-The 5 input keys are as frustrating as using the on-screen keyboard for searching your streaming service!
+The 5 input keys are as frustrating as using the on-screen keyboard for searching a movie via your streaming service!

 Affiliates